Projects We Support

 Funded Last Year

-The aim of this project is to address the lack of opportunity for basic education for predominantly deprived farming families in Bhujel, who rely on agriculture as their main source of income.
-Bhujel is situated 27km from Kathmandu on top of a mountain ridge at 2,175 metres above sea level and, despite its proximity to Kathmandu, access to education is difficult due to the terrain and poor infrastructure.
-Also, these families often lack the income to send their children to school, which makes it difficult for the new generation to escape poverty.
+Bhujel is situated 27km from Kathmandu on the top of a mountain ridge which is 2,175 metres above sea level.
+Despite its proximity to Kathmandu, access to education is difficult due to the terrain and poor infrastructure.
+Families in Bhujel rely primarily on agriculture as their main source of income and often cannot afford to send their children to school.
+This makes it very difficult for the new generation to escape poverty.

-The situation became much worse in April 2015 when a large earthquake in Nepal destroyed the homes in the village.
-Even four years after the earthquake most homes remain desolate.
-This made a difficult situation even worse and many students had to leave home to continue studying in more distant schools.
+The conditions in Bhujel became much worse in April 2015 when a large earthquake in Nepal destroyed homes in the village.
+Even four years after the earthquake, most homes remained desolate.
+This exacerbated a difficult situation, and many students had to leave home to continue studying in more distant schools.

 Location